oovm/wechat-sdk/projects/adaptors/hexo-plugin-live2d/README.md

 - Optional speech bubble and toolbar.
 - Pointer tracking and click feedback.
 - Site-wide floating character or custom target element.
-- No Pixi, Three.js, or official obfuscated runtime dependency.
+- No dependency on a general-purpose scene graph.

 ## 📦 Installation